 The Tuross camp is located on Hector McWilliam Drive, Tuross Head (Table 26).
-The average known camp extent is shown in Figure 27 and covered 1445 m.
-Camp vegetation is mapped as Yellow Stringybark - Coast Grey Box shrubby open forest on coastal ranges, South East Corner (Figure 28) but State and Federally listed littoral rainforest in in the vicinity.
+The average known camp extent is shown in Figure 27 and covered 1445 m2.
+Camp vegetation is mapped as Yellow Stringybark - Coast Grey Box shrubby open forest on coastal ranges, South East Corner (Figure 28) but littoral rainforest listed in NSW and the Commonwealth in in the vicinity.